myyh1234/DS-library/README.md

 # DS-library
-C++ library of some data structures coded by me
+C++ library of some data structures written by me